Joao-rangel/css-dio-Intagram/README.md

-# css-dio-Instagram
+# css-dio-instagram-landing-page
 Intagram landing page copy made during DIO html course;

 The purpose of this exercise is to practice HTML and CSS;

 In addition to the initial task, a JS was added to automatically change the displayed image.

-The result can be checked [here](https://joao-rangel.github.io/js-dio-css/).
+The result can be checked [here](https://joao-rangel.github.io/css-dio-instagram-landing-page/).